jacksongoode/NIME-proceedings-analyzer/README.md

 **-n**: This argument forces a few correction on author names and gender specific to NIME authors.
 In the current version this argument has no effect.

-The analysis can be highly customized through the _custom.csv_ file in the _./resources/_ folder.
+The analysis can be customized through the _custom.csv_ file in the _./resources/_ folder.

 The script interactively prompt "Yes"/"No" questions for computing the data associated with the three above-mentioned categories.